SanteriHei/hypernet_morl/README.md

 ## Acknowledgements

+This work heavily utilizes the previous research of
+<a href="https://proceedings.mlr.press/v139/sarafian21a.html">Sarafian et al.</a> and
-This work heavily build's on the previous work of <a href="https://proceedings.mlr.press/v139/sarafian21a.html">Sarafian et al.</a> for the application of the hypernetworks in the reinforcement learning context and <a href="https://openreview.net/forum?id=TjEzIsyEsQ6">Lu et al.</a> for the CAPQL algorithm for training the MORL agents.
+<a href="https://openreview.net/forum?id=TjEzIsyEsQ6">Lu et al.</a> for application
+of the hypernetworks in reinforcement learning context and for the CAPQL algorithm used for training the MORL agents respectively.

-The methods were evaluated in three robot controls tasks designed by <a href="https://people.csail.mit.edu/jiex/papers/PGMORL/">Xu et al.</a> [^1].
+The proposed methods were evaluated in three robot controls tasks designed by <a href="https://people.csail.mit.edu/jiex/papers/PGMORL/">Xu et al.</a> [^1].
 Moreover, the original implementation by <a href="https://github.com/mit-gfx/PGMORL">Xu et al.</a> was used for PGMORL, while the implementations from <a href="https://github.com/LucasAlegre/morl-baselines/tree/main">morl-baselines</a> by <a href="https://openreview.net/pdf?id=jfwRLudQyj">Felten et al.</a> were used for CAPQL and GPI-LS.

 [^1]: The tasks were ported to the v4 implementations of the environments.